kt-oscg/boilerplate/README.md

+## Simple starting point for your web projects.
-### Build with bootstrap, with power of sass and automate all your tasks with grunt.
+> Build with bootstrap, with power of sass and automate all your tasks with grunt.

 ###It includes:
 - [Bootstrap sass](http://getbootstrap.com/ "Bootstrap sass").